Everything You’ve Heard About Chastity Belts Is a Lie

-This, at least, has been the story that’s been told for hundreds of years.
-It’s simple, shocking, and, on some level, fun, in that it portrays past people as exceeding backwards and us, by extension, as enlightened and just better.
+This, at least, is the story that’s been told for hundreds of years.
+It’s simple, shocking, and, on some level, fun, in that it portrays past people as exceedingly backwards and us, by extension, as enlightened and just better.
 It’s also, mostly likely, very wrong.

 Here is the truth: Chastity belts, made of metal and used to ensure female fidelity, never really existed.

-When one considers the evidence for medieval chastity belts, as Classen did in his book The Medieval Chastity Belt: A Myth-making Process, it becomes apparent pretty quickly that there’s not much of it.
-First of all, there aren’t actually all that many pictures of or accounts of using chastity belts, and even fewer physical specimens.
-And the few book-length works on the topic rely heavily on each other and all cite the same few examples.
+When one considers the evidence for medieval chastity belts, as Classen did in his book The Medieval Chastity Belt: A Myth-Making Process, it becomes apparent pretty quickly that there’s not much of it.
+First of all, there aren’t actually all that many pictures or accounts of the use of chastity belts, and even fewer physical specimens.
+And the few book-length works on the topic rely heavily on each other, and all cite the same few examples.

-References in European texts to chastity belts go back centuries, well into the first millennium A.D.
+References to chastity belts in European texts go back centuries, well into the first millennium A.D.
 But until the 1100s, those references are all couched in theology, as metaphors for the idea of fidelity and purity.
 For example: One Latin source admonishes the “honest virgin” to “hold the helmet of salvation on your front, the word of truth in the mouth … true love of God and your neighbor in the chest, the girdle of chastity in the body … .”
-Possibly virgins who took this advice went around wearing metal helmets and keeping some physical manifestation of the word “truth” in their cheek, like a wad of tobacco, in additional to strapping on metal underwear.
-Or, possibly, none of this is meant to be taken literally.
+Possibly virgins who took this advice went around wearing metal helmets and keeping some physical manifestation of the word “truth” in their cheeks, like a wad of tobacco, in additional to strapping on metal underwear.
+Or, possibly, none of this was meant to be taken literally.

-Starting around the 16th century, the chastity belt started showing up more regularly in illustrations, engravings and woodcuts.
-Typically, a scene would look something like this: the husband, often an older husband, would be leaving on a journey.
-His wife would be pictured, often partially naked, wearing metal underwear.
-But somewhere in the picture, her lover would already be waiting for the husband to leave, with a copy of the belt’s key in hand.
+Starting around the 16th century, the chastity belt started showing up more regularly in illustrations, engravings, and woodcuts.
+Typically, a scene looked something like this.
+A husband, often an older husband, was leaving on a journey.
+His wife was pictured, often partially naked, wearing metal underwear.
+But somewhere in the picture, her lover was already waiting for the husband to leave—with a copy of the belt’s key in hand.

-What could account for the persistence of that story?
+What accounts for the persistence of this story?
 “Male fear,” according to Classen.
 “There’s always a lover in the background who already has the duplicate key, he says.
 In other words, even in the 1500s, no one took the idea of locked-up metal underwear very seriously as an effective anti-sex device.
-When chastity belts were depicted, it was in the Renaissance equivalent of Robin Hood: Men in Tights—and the audiences for those pieces of art probably thought the idea of a metal chastity belt just as giggle-worthy as late 20th century teenagers did.
+When chastity belts were depicted, it was in the Renaissance equivalent of Robin Hood: Men in Tights—and the audiences for those pieces of art probably thought the idea of a metal chastity belt just as giggle-worthy as late 20th-century teenagers did.

-One of the examples in Classen’s book, for instance, has a little heart punched out of the metal front; the hole that’s apparently meant to allow defecation is in the shape of a flower.
-It’s too cute to be true.
+One of the examples in Classen’s book, for instance, has a little heart punched out of the metal front, and a hole that’s apparently meant to allow defecation is in the shape of a flower.
+It’s too cute to be real.

 “People delight in delving into sex.
 They can say they only have a historical interest, but in reality they have a prurient interest,” says Classen.
 “It’s a fantasy.”

-For men, chastity belts are fantasy about female sexual appetites—women are so horny that only locking them up can keep them in check.
+For men, the chastity belt is a fantasy about female sexual appetites—women are so horny that only locking them up can keep them in check.
 For women, it’s a fantasy about male cruelty and control.
 But for many people, it’s simply a fantasy about sex.
-Even if chastity belts used to enforce medieval fidelity were not real, modern-day chastity belts, sold as fetish objects, definitely, definitely are.
+Even if chastity belts used to enforce medieval fidelity were not real, modern chastity belts, sold as fetish objects, definitely, definitely are.